Aayusha2055/aayushapaudel.com.np/_posts/2019-09-17-Best-Shwarma-In-Kathmandu.md

 And ever since I have started blogging, every single thing I do makes me do it "bloggable".
 Therefore, this time I decided to go hunt the famous middle east food called the <mark class="text-primary">'shwarma roll'</mark> in the alleys of Thamel.
 My love for rolls initially started with a huge influence from someone I heart very much.
 He is basically heads over heels for rolls and my quest of surprising him with a unique middle east flavour bought me to the place called Thamel Doner Kebab.
-The last I remember is they have amazing variety of stuffs you can make a roll out of which includes the doner kebab obviously, shwarma rolls and falafel rolls.
+The last I remember, they have amazing variety of stuffs you can make a roll out of which includes the doner kebab obviously, shwarma rolls and falafel rolls.

 There are several take away shops in Kathmandu that offers you rolls but then we do not have any authentic Nepali rolls with Nepali